Collinformatics/MOCHA/README.md

 # Terminating The Server:

-Leaving the process running can be a significant drain on your battery, so its best to turn things off after you are done.

-This is also how to handle the previouly mentioned Server Related Issue.
+To turn off the server after you are done, or to handle the previouly mentioned Server Related Issue, use these terminal commands:

-The commands you enter into the terminal will depend upon your OS:

 - MacOS: